What is a denture?

 Dentures will need to be relined or replaced after regular every day usage or in the case when the mouth shape changes.
 The jaws can align in a different way if the gum and the bone shrink.
 Keeping a loose denture can be a health risk as it can cause infections, pain or serious discomfort.
 A loose or unfit denture can also cause eating or speaking disorders.
 It’s very important to have a loose denture replaced before it starts causing issues.

-Is it worth to get dentures in Poland?
+Is it worth to get false teeth in Poland?

 Of course!
 Dentures in our country offers you not only the best service quality, but also a chance to save some money.
 We offer dentures in Warsaw and dentures in Krakow and in our other locations in Poland.